Alicja-Malinowska/ColourPerfect-e-commerce/README.md

 Next steps:

 1. Create a virtual environment so that installations are done only for the project rather than globally.
 This process will depend on IDE you use.
-For VS Code intructions can be found on this [Python Enviroments page](https://code.visualstudio.com/docs/python/environments).
+For VS Code intructions can be found on this [Python Environments page](https://code.visualstudio.com/docs/python/environments).

 2. Use requirements.txt file to install all dependencies.